tshepang/blog/content/Hardcore Henry.md

 categories = ['movies']
 +++

-Possibly the most violent movie I\'ve yet seen, this is made in the style of video game first person shooters.
+Possibly the most violent movie I've yet seen, this is made in the style of video game first person shooters.
 I enjoyed the wonderful
 performances: the villain was especially menacing, and the guide, given multiple characters, was given an excellent performance by [Sharlto